-Slow Traveler, and the art of slow travel
+Slow Traveler, and the art of traveling slowly

-The term slow travel stands for one trend, which more and more travelers follow when planning their vacation.
-Gone are the days when they would go through the highlights of a country, tick them off their to-do list and then say at home that they “know” a country.
-Germany in three days, America in two weeks or the whole world in three months - something like that leaves a stale feeling, a feeling of dissatisfaction, the knowledge that something has been missed.
-The question “What is Slow Travel?” is asked again and again on our travels.
-Here you will find the answer.
+The term slow travel stands for one trend, which more and more travelers are following when planning their vacation.
+Gone for them are the days when they go through the highlights of a country, tick them off on their to-do list and then tell them at home that they “know” a country.
+Germany in three days, America in two weeks or the whole world in three months – something like that leaves you with a stale feeling, a feeling of dissatisfaction, the knowledge that you have missed something.
+We are asked the question “What is Slow Travel?” again and again on our travels.
+Here you will find the answer to that.

-Well, you've seen places that you know at home from numerous photos, countless TV documentaries, travel guides or stories from acquaintances who travel a lot.
-Somehow, however, the question of what is hidden behind the facade always remains.
+Well, you saw places that you know at home from numerous photos, from endless television documentaries, from travel guides or from stories from acquaintances who travel a lot.
+Somehow, however, the question of what lies behind the facade always remains.
 Is there something else to discover around the next corner?
-What drives them People at whom one meets?
+What is she doing?
+People at whom one meets?
 What is slow travel?
 We hear this again and again.
 This is a question that many are asking more and more often.
 Traveling slowly helps.
 The nice thing is that the same time sustainable travel at a hunt.

 What is slow travel?

-We hear the question “What is Slow Travel?”
-Again and again on our travels.
+We hear the question “What is Slow Travel?” again and again on our travels.
 One returns to the “Grand Tour”, to journeys made for the sake of discovery.
-Travel for the sake of traveling - not because of the arrival.
+Travel for the sake of traveling – not for the sake of arriving.
 Traveling slowly is in.
 We want to experience our travel destinations.
-On the one hand we want to get to know the regional way of life, on the other hand we want to meet locals.
-Traveling in the sense of "slow travel" also means immersing yourself in a foreign culture.
-It is the intensive togetherness with people we meet on the way, as well as the close touch with a way of life that was foreign to us until then.
+On the one hand we want to get to know the regional way of life and on the other hand we want to meet the locals.
+Traveling in the sense of “slow travel” also means immersing yourself in a foreign culture.
+It is the intensive interaction with people we meet along the way, as well as the close contact with a way of life that was previously foreign to us.

 Slow Travel means opening yourself up to other ways of life